DAY 1: YOU ARRIVE IN RIO DE JANEIRO

 DAY 5: SALVADOR DA BAHIA

-Visit a working-class neighborhood in Salvador to meet Brazilian women of African descent, whose passion is teaching to cook Brazilian Northeastern specialties and sharing their culture and experience with their guests.
-Then you’ll enjoy together this home-made lunch (which you’ll learn how to prepare) consisting of the signature Bahian dishes and desserts.
+Visit a working-class neighborhood in Salvador to meet Brazilian homemakers of African descent, whose passion is sharing their culture and experience with their guests and teaching to cook Bahian specialties.
+Then you’ll enjoy together a home-made lunch (which you’ll help prepare) consisting of the signature Bahian dishes and desserts.

 This is a half-day private tour and includes lunch without alcoholic beverages.

-Exploring the Afro-Brazilian & Colonial Roots of Salvador de Bahia: the Largest Slave Market Ever in the Americas (private tour)
+Exploring the Afro-Brazilian & Colonial Heritage of Salvador da Bahia: the Largest Slave Market Ever in the Americas (private tour)

-Get ready for a cultural journey to Salvador de Bahia’s historic center, declared a Cultural Heritage of Humanity by UNESCO, and let us help you discover the singular Afro-Brazilian beat, heritage & soul of Salvador de Bahia.
+Get ready for a journey to Salvador’s historic center, declared a Cultural Heritage of Humanity by UNESCO, and let us help you discover the singular Afro-Brazilian and Portuguese heritages of Salvador da Bahia.

 In this city, steeped in Afro-Brazilian, colonial and indigenous heritages, you’ll get to admire the greatest collection of Baroque architectural heritage in Latin America, the first urban elevator in the world, as well as appreciate the sight of multicolored colonial and baroque houses and mansions that make up the city’s historic center.